 4.)
 Expansion Valve

 Refrigerant leaves the condenser in a liquid state, it has removed heat, but it is still too hot to enter the evaporator coils.
 Before the refrigerant is passed to the evaporator coils, it must be cooled.
 The expansion valve, commonly known as the metering device, steps up.
 Combined gases allow pressure to decrease along with the temperature.
 The expansion valve depressurizes the refrigerant and cools it down.
 This valve removes pressure from the liquid refrigerant allowing it to change from a liquid to a vapor/gas in the evaporator.
 Additionally, it controls the amount of refrigerant entering the evaporator.

 This crucial coil allows the air conditioner to pick up heat from inside your home.
 Copper tubes receive the depressurized liquid refrigerant from the expansion valve.
 Indoor air blows over the cold coils, allowing heat from inside your home to be absorbed.
 Similar to the condenser coils that need the help of the condenser fan to facilitate heat transfer, the evaporator coils rely on the indoor fans to blow air over the coils.

 Is your air conditioner giving you trouble?
 Are you in need of an AC installation, repair, or replacement?
-If so, give a trusted air conditioning contractor at Snell Heating & Air a call by phone at (703) 543-9649 to receive assistance.
-The team at our air conditioning company offers units from industry-leading brands.
-Give us a call today, so you can stay cool and refreshed all summer long!
+If so, give a trusted air conditioning contractor at Snell Heating & Air a call to get scheduled today!